marcelohdez/.dotfiles/README.md

 chsh -s $(which zsh)
 ```

-I use the Chrome flatpak, to make this seamless I make a `chrome` script in
+I use the Chrome flatpak, to make this seamless I make a `google-chrome` script in
 `/usr/local/bin/` with the following:

 ```bash